-Students who take Clinical Pastoral Education (CPE) and are registered in PC705 or PC566A and PC566B will pay site supervisory fees directly to the CPE center.
-These fees are reimbursed to students from the Bethel Seminary course tuition.
-See the registrar's office for further details.
+Students who take Clinical Pastoral Education (CPE) and are registered in PC 705 or PC 566A and PC 566B will pay site supervisory fees directly to the CPE center.
+These fees are reimbursed to students at the completion of the CPE unit.
+See the Director of Internship and Placement (St Paul) or Director of Supervised Ministry and Student Assessment (San Diego) for details.